qwertie/ecsharp/ecs/for-normal-coders.md

 I keep hoping that by working harder and publishing new articles and putting a new spin on things, I could stir up some interest in my work, but experience has taught me that the vast majority of coders don't give a ʞɔnɟ.
 Encouraging comments are appreciated, and every, oh, every year or so I get three or four of those (thanks Jonathan and Kerry!), but what I really want is developers using this stuff, asking me questions, filing bug reports, telling me what their needs are and [hacking on the source code](http://ecsharp.net/help-wanted.html).

 So yes, EC# _could_ transform C# into a much more powerful and more succinct language.
 But if I can't get 1%, or even 0.01% of C# developers to use it, I'll just be wasting my life.
 So, what'll it be?
 Should I quit now?
-I'm leaning toward "yes" (I'd still fix bugs and answer your questions, of course).
+If I do, I'd still fix bugs and answer your questions, of course.
 I'd like to start a WebAssembly project focused on cross-language interop, and there are other parts of the [Loyc initiative](http://loyc.net) that are largely unexplored.
 One thing's for sure: regardless of what I do with my life, it's going to be **extremely** hard to break through the apathy barrier and make a difference in the world.

 It isn't just programming languages, either.
 I've worked on International Auxiliary Languages and noticed that the common man's reaction ranges from indifference to outright hostility.
 I found strong evidence that the religion I grew up in is not true, but I'm fairly sure most members wouldn't respond well if I told _them_ that.
 I've been trying to support the fight against corruption in U.S. politics, but while many people _vaguely_ recognize the problem, getting them to rally around a solution that would _actually_ work seems, well, unworkable.
 The list goes on, and the bottom line seems to be, I was born on the wrong planet.
 My kind is not welcome here.